paulberinde/WikiWalk/REPORT.md

 Due to the series of issues mentioned above, the following features have been removed from the final product:

-++No Lite Mode, since the entire experience depends on usage of user location.
+- No Lite Mode, since the entire experience depends on usage of user location.

-++No Tour Mode
+- No Tour Mode

-++ No Game Mode
+- No Game Mode

 Nonetheless, the final product offers a unique way to walk around the city and discover interesting, lesser known monuments, which was the initial goal of the product.